Diversity, Inclusivity, Belonging, and Equity (DIBE) in the Biology Department:

 Jamal Collins works on separating out soil layers in Environmental Science laboratory (Photo credit: Dr. Jennie DeMarco)

-Students in Environmental Science (Photo credit: Dr. Jennie DeMarco)
+Students in Environmental Science out in the field (Photo credit: Dr. Jennie DeMarco)

 King Creativity Group “Lecture in a Box” with (left to right) Dean Dulthummon, Karen Rativa, Dr. Stacie Brown, Sebastian Somolinos, Alexis Dimanche (Photo credit: Dr. Stacie Brown)